seyfal/Wordle_Reload/README.md

 ## Enhancements and Modifications
 If you wish to add new words or modify the existing word list, simply make changes to the `wordlewords.txt` file.

-## License
-Ensure to give credit to the original creators or source if you intend to use, distribute or modify this game for non-personal or commercial purposes.